 The network settings must be configured before provisioning the cluster for the first time.
 The base network subnet and netmask are mandatory.
 All other fields are optional.
+Management Center uses fiile //etc/dcpd.conf.d/mgr.conf to manage the DHCP subnet for the nodes.

 - Base Network Subnet The private network used by the cluster (typically a 192.168.x.x or 10.x.x.x network).
 To set the subnet, the last octet should be a 0. - · Netmask The subnet mask used in your cluster. - Log Server, NTP Server, Domain Name Server n (1-3), and Default Gateway Used to set up DHCP settings.
 On a small to medium-sized system, these are typically the Master Host (by default, the log and NTP servers are set to use the Master Host).
 The DNS and default gateway are not set by default, but you should set them if you require all hosts to have external access to the cluster system. - 5.
-Enable Direct Preboot Execution Environment (PXE) boot and/or EFI boot.
+Enable or disable Direct Preboot Execution Environment (PXE) boot and/or EFI boot.